NextCenturyCorporation/VirtUE-sensing/swarm.md

 ## Setup a Docker Registry

-Moving containers build with `docker-compose` between the different nodes of a docker swarm requires a registry.
+Moving containers built with `docker-compose` between the different nodes of a docker swarm requires a registry.
 Rather than using the global Docker Hub registry, we spin up our own registry as part of our deploy step.
 Start the registry with:

 ```bash
 > sudo docker service create --name registry --publish 5000:5000 registry:2